Grim-/Outward.Mount/docs/index.md

 - AlienVsYourMom and Avrixel of the modding Discord for testing and providing feedback.

 - Schnabeldoktor &  Libre comme l'air of the modding discord for all the egg, skill icons and item icons!
 No more Push Kick icon!

+- [Exp111](https://exp111.github.io/OutwardNodeCanvasViewer/#quests/7011000_Neutral_RealIntro_Quest.json) of the modding discord for his OutwardNodeCanvasViewer which while it came along late into the mods development but hugely increased my understanding of the games graph system, and therefore speed in getting the mod out -  thank you!

 - [Dungeon Mason](https://assetstore.unity.com/packages/3d/characters/creatures/dragon-the-soul-eater-and-dragon-boar-77121#description) for the DragonBoar and the Golem!